Sushi Nakamura 鮨なかむら

 Those cute fish roes were packed with incrediblely umami juices, rich, sweet and umami.
 The fragrance of crispy nori nicely enhaced the sea flavors.

 Finally comes my all-time favorite, uni.
 So happy that Chef Nakamura serves such generous portion.
-Sourced from Kyoshu (九州), the uni was very creamy and sweet.
+Sourced from Kyushu (九州), the uni was very creamy and sweet.
 The aftertaste was sweet and umami.

 I was really curious about Nakamura's otoro as he confidently served chu-toro as the first piece, which i really enjoyed.
 As what i expected, his Otoro was really good - creamy but not groose, very flavorful and unexpected clean taste.

-This white flesh smells so good when it came to me, it was so moist and perfectly melted on my taugh.
+So moist and perfectly melted in my mouth.
 The sweet sauce wonderfully works with the anago.

 Airy, eggy 'sponge cake' to end the meal.
 I really love Nakamura's tamago :) Packed with balanced umami flavors.